 Use: Labeled Indications

 Elevated intraocular pressure: Treatment of elevated intraocular pressure in patients with chronic open-angle glaucoma or ocular hypertension

 Hypersensitivity to betaxolol or any component of the formulation; sinus bradycardia; heart block greater than first-degree (except in patients with a functioning artificial pacemaker); cardiogenic shock; uncompensated cardiac failure

-Solution: Instill 1-2 drops into affected eye(s) twice daily.
+Solution: Instill 1 to 2 drops into affected eye(s) twice daily.

 Suspension (Betoptic S): Instill 1 drop into affected eye(s) twice daily.

 Refer to adult dosing.

 Elevated intraocular pressure: Ophthalmic: Suspension (Betoptic S): Instill 1 drop into affected eye(s) twice daily.